potassco/clingo-xor/README.md

 ## Input

-The system supports `&even` and `&odd` constraints over integers in rule heads.
-The elements of the constraint are tuples with conditions where the first element of the tuple must be an integer.
+The system supports `&even` and `&odd` constraints over sets of tuples in rule heads.
+The elements of the constraint are tuples with conditions.

 The following program corresponds to `p(1) xor p(2) xor p(3)`:

 ```
 { p(1..3) }.

-&odd { 1,X: p(X) }.
+&odd { X: p(X) }.
 ```

 ## Installation